gleber/ledger-parsita/memory-bank/progress.md

 ## Current Status

-- The project's main goal has shifted to implementing the capital gains tracking tool.
+- The project's main goal is implementing the capital gains tracking tool.
-- Initial planning for the capital gains tracking tool is underway, reflected in the updated memory bank files.
-- The refactoring of key test files to pytest is complete and the tests are passing.
+- The performance optimization for source position lookups during parsing has been completed and verified by passing tests.

 ## Known Issues